 5.1 Annual General Meeting

-The Institute shall hold a General Meeting in every calendar year as its Annual General Meeting at such time and place as may be determined by The Board and shall specify the meeting as such in the notices calling it, provided that every General Meeting shall be held not more than fifteen months after the holding of the preceding meeting.
+the Institute shall hold a General Meeting in every calendar year as its Annual General Meeting at such time and place as may be determined by The Board and shall specify the meeting as such in the notices calling it, provided that every General Meeting shall be held not more than fifteen months after the holding of the preceding meeting.

 5.2 Extraordinary General Meetings.